Baqend/Orestes-Bloomfilter/README.md

 * Concurrency: the shared Bloom filter can be accessed by many clients simultaneously without multi-user anomalies and performance degradation (which is quite difficult for bitwise counters and a pregnerated Bloom filter - but possible)

 ## Getting started
-Download the [orestes-bf.jar](https://orestes-binaries.s3.amazonaws.com/orestes-bf.jar) and add it your classpath (also in `/build` folder).
+Download the [orestes-bf.jar](https://orestes-binaries.s3.amazonaws.com/orestes-bf.jar) and add it your classpath.
+The jar is also contained in the */build* folder of the repository.
 Or checkout the repository and build it using ant: `ant build`.
 For the normal Bloom filters it's even sufficient to only copy the source *.java files to your project.

 ## Usage
 ### Regular Bloom Filter